Empire Test Pilots' School: Patuxent Shield

-This trophy, instituted in 1961, is awarded by the U.S. Naval Test Pilot School, Patuxent River, to the runner-up for the McKenna Trophy.
+This trophy, instituted in 1961, was in the past awarded by the U.S. Naval Test Pilot School, Patuxent River, to the runner-up for the McKenna Trophy.

+The trophy is now awarded to the rotary wing preview team who, in the opinion of the staff, through planning, flying and reporting, and in their conduct as a team, delivered the best performance in the assessment of their aircraft.

 To expand the collapsed table, click on "show" in the Year column header; to collapse again, click on "hide".